ccolas/ccolas.github.io/_projects/2022-03-20-cppnworld.md

 <img class="smaller-image" src="/images/projects/cppnworld/cppn.png" alt=""/>
 <center>
 <p class="legend">
-<i><b>CPPN as computational graphs.</b> (From <a href="https://towardsdatascience.com/understanding-compositional-pattern-producing-networks-810f6bef1b88">this post</a>).
+<i><b>CPPN as computational graphs.</b> (From <a href="https://towardsdatascience.com/understanding-compositional-pattern-producing-networks-810f6bef1b88" target="_blank" rel="noopener noreferrer">this post</a>).
 </i></p></center>

-These functions can include waves, symmetrical patterns, or threshold operations—each contributing different visual elements to the final output.
+These functions can include waves, symmetrical patterns, or threshold operations --- each contributing different visual elements to the final output.
 The combination of these functions creates the intricate patterns seen in the generated worlds.

 ### Computational Evolution of Aesthetics